facebook

 The United Nations Decade on Ecosystem Restoration (2021–2030) is a call for the world to “prevent, halt and reverse the degradation of ecosystems on every continent and in every ocean.”
 Canada is no exception to this call to action, being home to 25 per cent of the world’s wetlands and the remaining 0.1 per cent of tall grass prairie globally.
 Ecosystem restoration in our country will play a huge role in ending the biodiversity crisis, meeting global climate goals and improving human well-being.

-At the Nature Conservancy of Canada (NCC), we conserve biodiversity by acquiring and protecting important natural areas.
+At the Nature Conservancy of Canada (NCC), we conserve biodiversity by acquiring and partnering with communities to protect important natural areas.
 But because of habitat degradation, NCC must often restore ecosystems in the natural areas where we work.
 Ecosystem restoration can include the always popular tree planting, but there are many more activities that are essential to restoring degraded ecosystems.

 Examples of restoration activities